Mini Hatch: Mini John Cooper Works GP (2012–2014)

 The Mini John Cooper Works GP is a limited-edition model run of 2000 units.
 The GP is a fast road and track focused performance edition, and a celebration before the new Mini variant arrives.

-The GP features additional performance, with 218 PS at 6000 rpm and 280 Nm of torque at 2000–5100 rpm from a larger turbo and engine internals, larger front brakes with 6-pot calipers developed by Brembo, coilover suspension developed by Mini and Bilstein, lightweight 17" x 7.5" wheels, semi-slick tyres developed by Kumho specifically for the GP, rear diffuser and carbon kevlar flat under-tray, carbon fiber rear spoiler, 'GP Mode' traction control system, weight saving by the removal of the rear seats and fitting of Recaro sports seats for driver and front passenger.
+The GP features additional performance, with 218 PS at 6000 rpm and 280 Nm of torque at 2000–5100 rpm from a larger turbo and engine internals, larger front brakes with 6-pot calipers developed by Brembo, coilover suspension developed by Mini and Bilstein, lightweight 17" x 7.5" wheels, semi-slick tyres developed by Kumho specifically for the GP, rear diffuser and carbon kevlar flat under-tray, carbon-fibre rear spoiler, 'GP Mode' traction control system, weight saving by the removal of the rear seats and fitting of Recaro sports seats for driver and front passenger.

 Styling features include specific vinyl stickers on the bonnet, roof, and door panels, GP badging on the boot lid.
 Interior includes a new gearknob, leather with red stitching, rear upper strut bar (non-structural) and GP badging on the dash.

 All 2000 units were produced in the same specification, with the only option from new being an all-weather tyre, rather than the semi-slick tyre developed by Kumho.
 Left and right hand drives of this model exist.

 Special editions

 The old tradition of producing special, limited-edition Minis was also continued with the new Mini.
 For example, the Mini Monte Carlo, recently launched in Singapore, is a tribute to the old Mini Cooper Monte Carlo, itself a limited edition Mini to celebrate Paddy Hopkirk's return to the Monte Carlo Rally 30 years after his original win.

-To celebrate the 50th anniversary of the Mini brand, two models were released in 2009: the Mini 50 Mayfair and the Mini 50 Camden.
+To celebrate the 50th anniversary of the Mini, two models were released in 2009: the Mini 50 Mayfair and the Mini 50 Camden.

 Also from 2009, thermochromatic, 'chameleon'-called paints were offered in Asia and Europe.